What is mindfulness?

-This is where mindfulness comes in!
-Mindfulness can help an individual with depression think about, interpret and process situations differently by bringing the attention back to the present.
-By discouraging an individual from focusing and ruminating over negative past events, mindfulness encourages a more positive approach to self-reflection.
+This is where mindfulness comes in.
+Mindfulness can help an individual think about, interpret and process situations differently by bringing the attention back to the present.
+By discouraging an individual from focusing and ruminating over negative past events, mindfulness encourages a more neutral approach to self-reflection.

 How to practice mindfulness?

 A really accessible mindfulness task is to be present with your daily activities.
 For example, when you’re doing the washing up, notice what the bubbles look and feel like.
 What colours can you see?
 How does it feel to have the bubbles on your hand?
 You can use this approach with any daily activity, such as walks, eating and listening to music.
 You can even watch TV mindfully.

 Another popular way in which to practice it is through meditation.
 These are the most commonly used steps in meditation:

 - Set yourself a reasonable amount of time to do the meditation.
 Around 10 minutes is usually a good place to start.
 Try to pick a time of the day where you’re not so busy.

 - Get yourself into a comfortable sitting position, preferably in a calm and quiet spot, and close your eyes.

 - Take slow deep breaths, in through the nose and out through the mouth, focusing your thoughts on your breathing.
 A good breathing pattern to follow is breath in for 4 seconds, hold for 7, and exhale for 8.

 - During the 4-7-8 rule, focus on how these deep breaths make your body feel.
 For example, notice how your stomach and chest expand on inhale, and deflate on exhale.

 - After a breathing exercising, you can then do what is known as a ‘body scan’.
 From the top of your head, right down to your toes, you can check into each part of your body, but not necessarily aiming to change it in any way.
 Are there any parts that feel particularly relaxed or tense?